Release no. C-333.

 - Bit parts and extras.
 There are probably another ten or fifteen kids in the class, most of whom

 aren't shown clearly.
-According to Maltin & Bann, these include Mildred Kornman and Barbara Roach,
+According to Maltin & Bann, these include Barbara Roach, but I still need to familiarize myself with her.

 - Pete the Pup III